 If you have any questions, contact us at firstname.lastname@example.org.

 By submitting an application, you accept our data policy in accordance with the GDPR.

 Your application and participation implies unconditional acceptance of these rules and regulations.
 The organisers reserve the right to change the rules and regulations or processes at any time and without notification.

-The project is supported by the European Cultural Foundation.
+The project is co-funded by the European Union.